KNMI/adaguc-server/README.md

 docker-compose pull
 docker-compose build
-docker-compose up -d && sleep 10
+docker-compose up -d --build && sleep 10

 # Visit the url as configured in the .env file under EXTERNALADDRESS
 # The server runs with a self signed certificate, this means you get a warning.
 Add an exception.